vsrinivas/fuchsia/docs/thread_annotations.md

-# Magenta thread safety annotations
+# Zircon thread safety annotations

-Magenta code takes advantage of clang's thread safety analysis feature to document and machine-verify some of our synchronization invariants.
+Zircon code takes advantage of clang's thread safety analysis feature to document and machine-verify some of our synchronization invariants.
 These annotations are checked when building for clang (see [getting started](getting_started.md) for instructions on building with